eyals/blog-public/docs/development/feature-guide.md

 - Update the feature index file with the PR link, and commit this change.
 - Shift back to main branch
 - Look for the github issue that was opened for this feature.
 Add the summary file contents as a comment and close the issue.
-- Delete the feature branch.
+- Merge branch into main and delete the feature branch.